Current Advice on Parasite Control:

 - single sex adult infections

-- frequent elimination of microfilaria by preventives
+- elimination of microfilariae by administration of monthly preventives

 - host immune responses

 - occurrence of circulating antigen prior to microfilariae production (In rare cases, the appearance of microfilariae may precede antigenemia.)

 - Microfilariae are not present in all heartworm-infected dogs.
 Dogs may be microfilariae negative (“occult”) for several reasons: